ERS-HCL/ansible-role-aws/README.md

 ansible-role-aws
 ================

-An Ansible role that creates EC2 instances, Security groups and groups them under resourcegroup in AWS cloud environment.
+An Ansible role that creates EC2 instances, Security groups in AWS cloud environment.
 Public DNS names of the EC2 instances are updated in the inventory file for further use in other roles/playbook.

 This role has the support for delete,stop and start the EC2 instances apart from create.